matts-maps/acaps-ukraine-buildings/README.md

-# Ukraine Damages Auto-Updater
+# Ukraine building damage analytics

-This repository automatically updates the Ukraine Damages dataset from the ACAPS API every week.
+A website comparing and analysing the damaged building data from the ACAPS API on a weekly basis.

 ## Outputs